ukwa/npld-access-stack/README.md

 #### Configuring an upstream proxy

-To ensure the required ports are accessible:
+First, on the deployment server ensure the required ports are accessible:

 ```
 # Shared port: